alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/docker-compose-deployment.md

 ### Preparing jar packages

-Go to the `spring-cloud-alibaba-examples/integrated-example` directory and run the `mvn package` command to compile the project and generate the jar package, so as to prepare for the subsequent construction of the dockr service image.
+Go to the `spring-cloud-alibaba-examples` directory and run the `mvn package` command to compile the project and generate the jar package, so as to prepare for the subsequent construction of the docker service image.

 ## Quickly start